jburnford/HGISlab_USASK/RCCWorkshop1.md

 **Natural Language Toolkit** (The NLTK provides a lot of great functions for text mining using python.
 The creators also wrote a textbook that is a fantastic introduction to both coding in Python and computational linguistics.
-If you are really interested in learning to text mine, I would highly recommend working your way through this book, which is online for free and available from O’Reilly publishers):
+If you are really interested in learning to program and would like to understand text mining, I would highly recommend working your way through this book, which is online for free and available from O’Reilly publishers\*):

 -   <http://www.nltk.org/>